 Based on McCoy (2016) it is assumed that retro-fitted CCS at ethanol refineries can reduce lifecycle carbon intensity of ethanol by 32 gCO2e/MJ.
 Given 218 million gallons of ethanol production in California, this results in 567,000 tonnes per year of credit generation.
-It is assumed that capture capacity grows exponentially from an initial 10,000 tonnes in 2022.
-For the Clean Refineries and High Performance scenarios, it is assumed that CCS is also implemented at all starch-ethanol refineries supplying fuel to California by 2030, with credit generation growing exponentially from 20,000 tonnes in 2022.
+It is assumed that capture capacity grows linearly from nothing in 2021 to full adoption by 2028.
+For the Clean Refineries and High Performance scenarios, it is assumed that CCS is also implemented at all starch-ethanol refineries supplying fuel to California by 2030, with credit generation again growing linearly from nothing in 2021 to full implementation by 2028.

-The baseline scenario also includes 365 thousand tonnes of CCS at refineries by 2030, with an exponential growth from 10,000 tonnes of capacity in 2022, based on Stillwater Associates (2018).
+The baseline scenario also includes 365 thousand tonnes of CCS at refineries by 2030, based on Stillwater Associates (2018) with a linear growth from no credit generation in 2021 to full implementation by 2028.